Mukah Division: Infrastructure

 After a few years, the division has completed a coastal road that connects Kuala Balingian/Balingian/Mukah/Dalat/Oya/Igan/Matu/Daro.A RM 48 million, 170 meters double-arch suspension bridge over Batang Mukah was opened to public on 16 September 2005.

 During the 2014 Balingian by-election, Deputy Prime Minister Tan Sri Muhyiddin Yassin has announced that a new airport will be built for Mukah.
 The overall cost of the project is estimated at RM 600 million.
 The earthworks began on 16 April 2014 at a site about 7 kilometers from the town centre.
 As of February 2015, 16% of the construction was completed.

 Education

-There are two higher education institutes in the division; UiTM Mukah campus and Mukah Polytechnic.
+There are three higher education institutes in the division; UiTM Mukah campus, Centex Mukah and Mukah Polytechnic.
 Also, there is a coal power plant built in Matadeng, some 30 km from the Mukah town.
 In March 2015, Tun Pehin Sri Abdul Taib Mahmud has launched the Laila Taib College (KLT) Mukah Campus.
 The 35-acre campus is within the Mukah Education Hub and costs RM 336 million.
 The campus is still under construction.